Institut für Umweltsystemforschung

 Fax: +49 541 969 2599

-Dr. Johannes Halbe
+Dr. Dr. Johannes Halbe

 Dipl.-Ing., B.A.
 Econ.

-Resource Management Group
+Interim Professor and Co-lead of Resource Management Group

 - Governance of co-transformation processes towards sustainable water, food and energy supply systems (transforming the water-energy-food nexus)